This crab-like nightmare has a lamprey mouth, twitching eyes on its legs, and several blisters along its back that hold human brains.

 SQ brain collection, strange knowledge

 Brain Collection (Ex) A neh-thalggu can store up to seven humanoid brains and use them to enhance its knowledge and power.
 Each stored brain grants a neh-thalggu a cumulative +1 insight bonus to AC, concentration checks, and Knowledge checks.
 A neh-thalggu can extract a brain from a helpless opponent with a coup de grace attack, or as a standard action from a body that has been dead for no more than 1 minute.
 A neh-thalggu that has fewer than seven brains gains one negative level for each missing brain.
 These negative levels can never become permanent, but they can only be removed by replacing one of its collected brains.
 The stats presented here assume a monster with a full collection.

-Poison (Ex) Bite—injury; save Fort DC 21; frequency 1/round for 6 rounds; effect 1d2 Strength damage and staggered; cure 2 consecutive saves.
+Poison (Ex) Bite—injury; save Fort DC 21; frequency 1/round for 6 rounds; effect 1d2 Strength damage and staggered for 1 round; cure 2 consecutive saves.
 The save DC is Constitution-based.

 Spells A neh-thalggu casts spells as a 7th-level sorcerer.
 For each negative level it takes from missing brains, its caster level is reduced by 1.
 A neh-thalggu with no collected brains cannot cast any of its spells.

 Strange Knowledge (Ex) All Knowledge skills are class skills for neh-thalggus.